 Animal mural by Kaitlin Ziesmer and JVH

-There are murals on many of the buildings in the Plaza District, but the actual Plaza Walls starts in alley between buildings and makes a square behind them.
+There are murals on many of the buildings in the Plaza District, but the actual Plaza Walls starts in an alley between buildings and makes a square behind them.

 ODDGRASS TIGER-STYLE mural